It's a Moment of Reckoning For How We Use the Planet to Halt Climate Change, Warns U.N. Report

 The report also highlights how emissions from agriculture contribute significantly to climate change, and the opportunity to address it by rethinking diets.
 As global demand for food has grown, food producers have converted forests into agricultural land, leading to a release of carbon dioxide stored in trees.
 At the same time, more than a quarter of food goes to waste, according to the report.

 With those trends in mind, scientists say a shift away from eating meat toward plant-based diets could yield big dividends in the fight against climate change.
 Reduced meat consumption means lower emissions from livestock and the fertilizer needed to sustain them but also provides an opportunity to reforest land that farmers would have otherwise used for grazing.
-Rethinking the human diet across the globe could drive emissions reductions of up to 8 gigatonnes, according to the report, greater than an entire year of emissions in the U.S.
+Rethinking the human diet across the globe could drive emissions reductions of up to 8 gigatonnes annually, according to the report, greater than an entire year of emissions in the U.S.

 But, while these changes are technically feasible, there are a number of barriers to adoption.
 To achieve the greatest emissions reductions by shifting diets would require most of the world to go vegan, for instance, requiring a fight against entrenched agricultural interests and cultural preferences.